techwriterkoduje/podcast-site/docs/articles/git-team.md

 # What’s next?

-If you buy the analogy that I presented in this article and you think that the git model would work for you, don't wait.
+If you buy the analogy that I presented in this article and you think that the Git model would work for you, don't wait.
 Just [`git init`](https://git-scm.com/docs/git-init) your team.